 Connecticut Spousal Abuse Lawyer

 If you are facing accusations of violence against your spouse, it is wise to consult a knowledgeable Connecticut spousal abuse lawyer.
-A criminal defense lawyer familiar with domestic violence procedures and requirements could help defend against the accusations and minimize negative consequences.
+A criminal defense attorney familiar with domestic violence procedures and requirements could help defend against the accusations and minimize negative consequences.

 What Constitutes Spousal Abuse in Connecticut?